Risk management

 Description

-A pharmaceutical drug must be subjected to extensive and lengthy clinical trials to document qualities such as safety and efficacy before it can be approved for marketing.
+A pharmaceutical product must be subjected to extensive and lengthy clinical trials to document qualities such as safety and efficacy before it can be approved for marketing.
 During the development process, the outcomes of these trials are subject to significant risks.
 Even though substantial resources are invested in the development process, the trials may produce negative results.
+The risk fluctuates over time in line with the extent and nature of ALK’s product development activities.

-Failures or delays in the development process or in obtaining regulatory approvals may have a major impact for the patients not able to benefit from the products, and on the ability of ALK to achieve its long-term goals.
+Failures or delays in the development process, or in obtaining regulatory approvals, may have a major impact on patients who are not able to benefit from the products, and on ALK’s ability to achieve its long-term goals.

 Risk mitigation